jdrestre/monty/README.md

-error_handling.c|file to handle errors get_instruc_func.c|add multiple instruccitions for the interpreter clear_stack.c|stack cleaning pop.c|add first a simple pop - function that removes the top element of the stack pint.c|function that prints the value at the top of the stack, followed by a new line
+error_handling.c|file to handle errors get_instruc_func.c|add multiple instruccitions for the interpreter clear_stack.c|stack cleaning pop.c|function that removes the top element of the stack pint.c|function that prints the value at the top of the stack, followed by a new line